Sushi-grade tuna steaks, pan seared, served with slices of avocado and a ginger, soy, cilantro, lime, garlic sauce.

 - 4 tablespoons freshly squeezed lime juice (from 2 to 4 limes, depending on how juicy your limes are)

 - 1/3 cup soy sauce (use gluten-free soy sauce if you need to avoid gluten)

 - 1 teaspoon dark sesame oil

 - 1/4 cup extra-virgin olive oil

-- 2 tablespoons canola oil or other high smoke-point oil
+- 2 tablespoons canola oil or extra virgin olive oil

 - 4 (6 ounce) blocks sashimi-quality tuna